tdunning/t-digest/README.md

 Both cases are handled much better than before.

-So far, the better interpolation has been fully integrated and tested in the `MergingDigest` with very good improvements in accuracy, but applying these improvements has exposed bugs in the way that `AVLTreeDigest` handles data with many repeated points.
+The better interpolation has been fully integrated and tested in both the `MergingDigest` and `AVLTreeDigest` with very good improvements in accuracy.
+The bug detected in the `AVLTreeDigest` that affected data with many repeated values has also been fixed.

 ### Two-level Merging
 We now have a trick for the `MergingDigest` that uses a higher value of the compression parameter (delta)